-Intevac's principal executive offices, located at: 3560 Bassett Street, Santa Clara, California 95054.

-Items of Business:

-- (1) To elect six directors to serve for the ensuing year or until their respective successors are duly elected and qualified. - (2) To approve an amendment to the Intevac 2003 Employee Stock Purchase Plan to increase the number of shares reserved for issuance thereunder by 500,000 shares. - (3) To approve an amendment to the Intevac 2012 Equity Incentive Plan to increase the number of shares reserved for issuance thereunder by 1,000,000 shares and make certain other changes to the plan, and to approve the material terms of the plan. - (4) To ratify the appointment of BPM LLP as Intevac's independent public accountants for the fiscal year ending December 30, 2017. - (5) To recommend, by advisory vote, executive compensation. - (6) To recommend, by advisory vote, the frequency of holding an advisory vote on executive compensation. - (7) To transact such other business as may properly come before the Annual Meeting or any postponement, adjournment or other delay thereof.
+Time and Date: Wednesday, May 16, 2018 at 3:30 p.m., Pacific daylight time.
+Place: Intevac's principal executive offices, located at: 3560 Bassett Street, Santa Clara, California 95054.
+Items of Business: (1) To elect six directors to serve for the ensuing year or until their respective successors are duly elected and qualified.
+(2) To approve an amendment to the Intevac 2003 Employee Stock Purchase Plan to increase the number of shares reserved for issuance thereunder by 500,000 shares.
+(3) To approve an amendment to the Intevac 2012 Equity Incentive Plan to increase the number of shares reserved for issuance thereunder by 1,000,000 shares.
+(4) To ratify the appointment of BPM LLP as Intevac's independent public accountants for the fiscal year ending December 29, 2018.
+(5) To approve, on a non-binding, advisory basis, compensation paid to Intevac's Named Executive Officers ("NEOs").
+(6) To transact such other business as may properly come before the Annual Meeting or any postponement, adjournment or other delay thereof.
 These items of business are more fully described in the proxy statement accompanying this notice.

-Adjournments and Postponements:

-Any action on the items of business described above may be considered at the Annual Meeting at the time and on the date specified above or at any time and date to which the Annual Meeting may be properly adjourned or postponed.
+Adjournments and Postponements: Any action on the items of business described above may be considered at the Annual Meeting at the time and on the date specified above or at any time and date to which the Annual Meeting may be properly adjourned or postponed.
+Record Date: You are entitled to vote if you were a stockholder of record as of the close of business on March 27, 2018.
+Voting: Your vote is very important.
+Whether or not you plan to attend the Annual Meeting, we encourage you to read the proxy statement and submit your proxy card or vote on the Internet or by telephone as soon as possible.
+For specific instructions on how to vote your shares, please refer to the section entitled "Questions and Answers About Procedural Matters" and the instructions on the enclosed proxy card.

-Record Date:

-You are entitled to vote if you were a stockholder of record as of the close of business on March 28, 2017.